hairizuanbinnoorazman/blog/content/posts/20211220_buildChatAppWithGolangWebsocketAndElmFrontend.md

 }
 ```

-The important function (without which, we can't use Elm to run our "chat" application) is the CheckOrigin function.
+The important function (without which, we can't use Elm to run our "chat" application) is the `CheckOrigin` function.
 If it is not modified, we would be seeing the following issue:

 ```bash
 upgrade:websocket: request origin not allowed by Upgrader.CheckOrigin
 ```

-There are a few approached that we can use to check whether to allow the establishment of the websocket connection - one way is to check for the domain where this is request from etc. Another way that I thought that can be done is to pass sort of http header as we're trying to establish the websocket connection - but it does seem like that possible.
-The easier way to pass all there extra data is via cookies (which it seems to be passed the moment the websocket is attempted to be established.)
+There are a few approaches that we can use to check whether to allow the establishment of the websocket connection - one way is to check for the domain where this is request from etc. Another way that I thought that could be done is to pass sort of http header as we're trying to establish the websocket connection - but it does seem like that approach may not be possible.

+The easier way to pass all the extra data that is required to establish and initalize the websocket connection is via cookies (which it seems to be passed the moment the websocket is attempted to be established).

 This was why we have a route to create the cookie (which we will describe in the next section)